multipathmaster/nomadrcm/README.md

 STEPS FOR SOLO DEPLOYMENT:
 1.  edit the variables within the scripts for your environment.
-2.  test that it works by running dead_man_switch.sh loud/silent/talk/kill as well as rocketc||slack_alert.sh queued/running/failed/lost
+2.  test that it works by running dead_man_switch.sh loud/silent/talk/kill as well as rocketc_alert.sh queued/running/failed/lost
 3.  `docker build .`
 4.  `docker tag "ID FROM ABOVE" "NEW NAME"`
 5.  `docker run -it "NEW IMAGE NAME"`